 While all construction-related accidents are dangerous, those involving scaffolding tend to have particularly serious consequences, in large part because employees are at-risk of falling several stories or of being crushed by the scaffolding itself.
 The most common causes of scaffolding accidents include:

 These types of mistakes cause hundreds of people to sustain serious and even deadly injuries in scaffolding accidents every year, such as:

 Catastrophic injuries of this nature require multiple surgeries, expensive prescription medications, and extensive physical therapy.
 Even after treatment, many injured parties are permanently disabled and will require care for the rest of their lives.
 Fortunately, injured employees in Ohio can collect workers’ compensation benefits to help them cover medical benefits and lost wages, regardless of who was at fault in the accident.
 However, if a third party’s negligence was the cause of an accident, the injured party could file a claim against that individual or entity in court and collect additional damages.

-Please contact Lafferty, Gallagher & Scott, LLC at 419-241-5500 to discuss your case with a compassionate and experienced workers’ compensation lawyer.
+Please contact Lafferty, Gallagher & Scott, LLC to discuss your case with a compassionate and experienced workers’ compensation lawyer.

 I was hurt in a very bad car accident.
 I worked with Attorney Scott and he was so patient with me.
 He gave me options and communicated very well with me.
 Nicole in the office, she was beyond amazing!
 She…

 Our family worked with Joe Hartle to finalize the adoption of our daughter last fall.
 So while we were not the typical client of this firm, we still had a great experience.
 Joe is the best, was so friendly, easy…

 Attorney Scott helped me with my car accident case.
 I highly recommend Attorney Scott.
 He was very good about explaining things to me, and I am very happy with the results.
 Thank you!